 It’s cool to drive over the speed limit.

 Probably every American has heard someone bragging about how they made a four-hour trip into a three-hour one, or perhaps he has been accused of driving like a granny if he drives the speed limit.
 There’s another side to that coin—and it’s sobering.
 If your speeding costs a life or causes a long-term physical injury, it won’t be cool anymore—not to your pocketbook, not to your freedom, and not to the lifelong pain and suffering you may endure as a result of your own injuries and the deep regret of causing a death.
 Worse, if you were speeding significantly over the speed limit, you could be charged with involuntary manslaughter and spend time in jail.
+If you have been injured by a reckless driver in the Shelby, NC, area, then you may wish to seek help from someone like the Teddy, Meekins, & Talbert Personal Injury Law Firm in North Carolina to guide you through your potential claim.

 It’s okay to speed to match the flow of traffic.